Macro Ethics Principles for Responsible AI Systems: Taxonomy and Future Directions: Taxonomy of Ethical Principles

-In an Envy-Free allocation, no agent envies another agent \shortcite{Sun2021indivisibleChores}.
+In an envy-free allocation, no agent envies another agent \cite{Sun2021indivisibleChores}.
 Fairness thus exists when there are minimal levels of envy between groups or individuals.
-Resources may be unequally distributed, but as long as agents do not envy one another, this is considered fair.
+Resources may be unequally distributed, but as long as agents do not envy one another, this is considered fair \cite{BoehmerRolf2021multiplePreferenceProfiles}.

-\emph{Operationalizing Envy-Freeness.} This is a Consequentialist principle and can therefore be operationalized by analysing consequences.
-In doing so, levels of envy must be inputted.
-Boehmer and Niedermeier \myshortcite{BoehmerRolf2021multiplePreferenceProfiles} argue that an assignment of resources to agents is Envy-Free if no agent prefers another agent's bundle (of resources) to their own.
+To implement envy-freeness, \citet{BoehmerRolf2021multiplePreferenceProfiles} propose that an assignment of resources to agents is ethical if no agent prefers another agent's bundle (of resources) to their own.

-\emph{Difficulties.} One issue is the argument that what is important isn't a relative condition to other people, but whether people have enough to have satisfactory life prospects \shortcite{Lee2020FormalisingTradeOffs}.
-In addition, it may be hard to get accurate measures of envy, as it is a subjective entity that stakeholders may not always be open about.

-Another issue is that the existence of an Envy-Free allocation can't be guaranteed when items to be assigned are indivisible, for example chores that need to be assigned to multiple agents \shortcite{Sun2021indivisibleChores}.
-This has lead to relaxations of Envy-Freeness such as Envy-Free up to one item (one agent may be jealous of another, but by removing one chore from the bundle of the envious agent, envy can be eliminated), and Envy-Free up to any item (envy can be eliminated by removing any positive-cost chore from the bundle of the envious agent).
+Arguably, what is important might not be a relative condition to other people, but if people have enough to have satisfactory life prospects \cite{Lee2020FormalisingTradeOffs}.
+Also, the existence of an envy-free allocation can't be guaranteed when items are indivisible, e.g., chores that need to be assigned to multiple agents.
+Problems with guaranteeing envy-freeness has led \citet{Sun2021indivisibleChores} to implement relaxations of the principle, such as envy-free up to one item.